Sportive Breaks

 with Sportive Breaks

 Please note that this trip is for the independent traveller.
-You will look after your own rides and there are no staff support or meals included.
-If you prefer a fully supported tour then please choose this option: Alpe d’Huez Tour Experience – Sportive Breaks
+You will look after your own rides and there is no staff support or meals included.
+If you prefer a fully supported tour then check out our Alpe d’Huez Tour Experience.

-Stay six nights at residence L’Ours Blanc on a self-catering basis giving you complete freedom of how to spend your days and nights.
-Bike rental and airport transfers from Geneva airport are also available.
+Stay six nights at residence L’Ours Blanc on a self-catering basis, giving you complete freedom on how to spend your days and nights.
+Bike rental and airport transfers from Geneva Airport are also available.

 What's Included?